 As always, the operating system will continue to function, but bug fixes and security updates will no longer be available after that date.

-This represents a change from the original positioning of Microsoft that many remember.
+This represents a change from an original message from Microsoft that many remember.

 Windows 10 forever

-In Did Microsoft Lie?
-I discuss the popular notion that Microsoft indicated that Windows 10 would be the last version of Windows.
+In Did Microsoft Lie?, I discussed Microsoft’s indication that Windows 10 would be the last version of Windows.
 At the same time, the implication was made that Windows 10 would be supported “forever”.

 We now know that’s not true.
 Honestly, it never could have been true.
-I just can’t envision the Windows 10 start screen on whatever hardware looks like in 100 years — or on any of today’s hardware still running then, either.
+I just can’t envision the Windows 10 Start screen on whatever hardware looks like in 100 years — or any of today’s hardware still running then, either.

 The support message began changing right away.